Snazzythat/volcanocamp/README.md

 ```

-## General logic and implementation
+## Implementation notes

-The application is designed using a 3 layer architecture: Controller-Service-Repository.
+* The application is designed using a 3 layer architecture: Controller-Service-Repository.

-Controller:

-Service:

-Repository:

-Data model:
+* DI is done via @Autowired annotation.

+* Exception handling is done via @ControllerAdvice in GlobalExceptionHandler (centralized exception handlers with @ExceptionHandler annotaions)

+* Date field validation is done in DTO via custom annotation (@ValidReservationDates) created with @Constraint in ValidReservationDates

+* Controller converts between Enity and DTO to ensure separation of business and representational data layers

-The operations in are marked with @Transactional to group read/write operations in a transaction.
+* Service methods are marked with @Transactional allowing to combine operations (read/write) to and from DB as transactions.

-Locking mechanism is also used in
+* @Transactional(readOnly = true) is used for available dates read and reservation read to ensure that read-only operation is performed.

+* @Transactional(isolation = Isolation.SERIALIZABLE) is used to isolate reservation creation and update to ensure complete transactional isolation on those methods.
+This will prevent data overwriting during high concurrent loads.

+* Dates Repository uses a @Lock(LockModeType.PESSIMISTIC_WRITE) lock on dates retrieval to indicate that the currently selected Dates are read
+and will be updated.
+This will prevent two operations updating the same row.
+This acts as SELECT FOR UPDATE statement in SQL.

+* ReservationConfiguration object is used with @ConfigurationProperties and injected in the Service layer to read configuration from
+application.properties file.

 <p align="right">(<a href="#top">back to top</a>)</p>